How to Predict Bidder Behavior at Charity Auctions

 This shows your donors' motivations.
 Donors who bid above FMV are more driven by donating to your cause (and can afford your items).
 Donors who bid below FMV may simply be hunting for a good deal on items.

-One study showed that charity-driven bidders consistently drive bids higher.
+According to CharityAuctions.com, donors who bid above fair market value consistently drive final item prices 20 to 40% higher than bargain-focused bidders.
 Focus on attracting more of those high-quality bidders, or emphasize your charitable cause more prominently to attract charitable bidding.

 Common Bidding Behaviors to AVOID